Mshardul/Applix-AI-Assignment/README.md

     - Use Pandas to parse the files.
     - Save files temporarily in local storage.
     - Read, clean, and convert to JSON format.
-    - Store raw and cleaned data in MongoDB.
+    - Store raw and cleaned data in Database.
-- GET /get-data
+- GET /dummy_data
+    - Generates 50 random temperature entries.
+    - Store these entries in a csv file.
+    - These files can be used to upload as dummy data.
-- GET /get-stats
+- GET /retrieve
+    - Retrieve procesed data from Database.
+    - This data is structured for 3 different components
+        - Chart Visualization
-- POST /get-filtered-data
+        - Values Table
-- GET /export
+        - Statistics Table

 ### Data Processing
 - Clean null/empty values.